pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMNavigation/#XPLMSetFMSEntryInfo>`__ :index:`XPLMSetFMSEntryInfo`

-.. py:function:: setFMSEntryLatLon(index, lat, lon, altitude=0)
+.. py:function:: setFMSEntryLatLon(index, lat, lon, altitude=0) -> None

+ :param int index: 0-based index of entry
+ :param float lat:
+ :param float lon: location to be set
+ :param int altitude: in feet

  This routine changes an entry at *index* in the FMS to have the destination specified by *lat*, *lon* at *altitude* (in feet) specified.